department-of-veterans-affairs/next-build/READMEs/testing.md

 ## Linting, Static Analysis, and Unit Tests

+This is the "fast" part of the testing suite.
 Our tools for these tasks currently include:

 - **Typechecking**, static typechecking on all .tsx files using the typescript compiler.
 - **ESLint**, an ECMAScript/JavaScript linter and static analysis tool.
 - **Prettier**, a file formatter that ensures consistent code style.
 - **Jest**, a Javascript testing framework with an accessible API

-All four of these run as part of the pre-commit hooks on staged files (and/or their related tests, in Jest's case).
+All four of these tools run as part of the pre-commit hooks on staged files (and/or their related tests, in Jest's case).

+Typechecking happens at the beginning of the build process, but it can also be run manually at any time using `yarn test:types`.
+If there are incorrect types found (e.g. a function expects a string but is receiving a boolean), errors will be thrown.

+See [Code Guidelines](/READMEs/code-guidelines.md) for more information around ESLint and Prettier.

+### Jest Tests

+Run `yarn test` to run the full Jest suite.
+To update snapshots, `yarn test -- -u`.
+We need the double dash in order to pass flags to the underlying command, instead of environment variables.
+See the [env-loader README](/READMEs/env-loader.md) for more information on how that works.

+Run `yarn test:coverage` to run the full Jest suite and see the coverage report.

+If running `yarn test:ci`, Jest will assume a CI environment and fail if snapshots are out of date.

+To use Jest in interactive watch mode, run `yarn test:watch`.
+This will keep the Jest process running and it will re-run tests against the files you change.
+See the console output from this command for a full list of options and usage.

 ## Functional and Behavioral Tests